 Vice Chancellor for Diversity and Engagement

-Katrice W. Jones Morgan currently serves as interim associate vice chancellor for diversity and engagement and interim director of the Office of Equity and Diversity.
+Katrice W. Jones Morgan currently serves as associate vice chancellor for diversity and engagement and director of the Office of Equity and Diversity.
 Before joining the Office of Equity and Diversity in March 2019, she was the assistant dean for student affairs and director of diversity and inclusion for UT’s College of Law for 13 years.
 Morgan also served as an assistant district attorney general for Knox County for six years.
 Her professional career in higher education began as an assistant director of Arts and Sciences Advising Services.